 Epidemiological data refers to the US, unless otherwise specified.

 - Idiopathic

-- Occurs as a result of trauma in very rare cases
+- Occurs as a result of vigorous physical activity or trauma in very rare cases

 - Predisposing factors, especially in adults: testicular malignancy

 - Testicular torsion is a sudden twisting of the spermatic cord (and vascular pedicle) associated with a poorly secured testis.

 - Three mechanisms of testicular torsion may be identified: